justintolman/easy_http2_ws/README.md

 		...
 	}

+To turn off HTTP/2 auto-push set nopush to true.

-When the required features are turned on, the following options to limit acces are available:
+When the required features are turned on, the following options to limit access are available:
  * nobots: dissallowed to bots in robots.txt
  * nomap: not listed in sitemap.xml
  * hidden: not listed in sitemap.xml and disallows bots (no login)